 - Please note though that the blades here are made of steel and the blades are riveted to a tough iron with the shaft having a tee shaped handle design for your convenience which will help is applying it to the soil you are digging

 - The size here is 6, 7 and 8 inch point spread and will be dig holes of varying diameter to suit the poles you need to place and the weight here is 9 pounds overall.
-In terms of cost, the price range is very good and was last seen on sale with Walmart in the $50 to $80 region which can be checked further below if you are interested in taking a closer look.
+In terms of cost, the price range is very good and was last seen on sale in the $50 to $80 region which can be checked further below if you are interested in taking a closer look.

 Finally, it would be greatly appreciated by the community if you can share your own favorite Post Hole Diggers and the reasons why by leaving a comment in the comment box below – So that other people in the community can learn also!!!